Protein structure determination and prediction

 Questions

-• What are prokaryotes?
+• What are possible limitations in homology modeling?

 Hands on tasks